Course Description

 Registration information

-Brian Bigelow, MD, Ascension St. Vincent Hart Center of Indiana
+Kevin Ball, MD, Ascension St. Vincent Heart Center of Indiana

 Charles Davidson, MD, Northwestern University Feinberg School of Medicine